Space Force Becomes Reality As New Military Branch

 The importance of American assets in space, along with the Trump administration’s renewed interest in space exploration has made space a prominent focus for the military.
 In recent years that interest has been handled by the Air Force, but now a new, separate branch will be handling those duties.

 “The essence of the American character is to explore new horizons and to tame new frontiers.
 But our destiny, beyond the Earth, is not only a matter of national identity, but a matter of national security.
 So important for our military.
 So important.
-And people don’t talk about it,” President Trump said during the meeting with the National Space Council.
+And people don’t talk about it,” President Trump said during a meeting with the National Space Council.
 “When it comes to defending America, it is not enough to merely have an American presence in space.
 We must have American dominance in space.”

 Militarization in space by several countries has been a growing concern for the United States and world for several years.
 China’s anti-satellite (ASAT) missile test in 2007 drew concern from around the world, and Russia claims that it’s new MiG-41 will be able to fly at hypersonic speeds and operate in outer space.